DOJ: Illegal Immigrant Stole American’s ID, Voted in US Elections

 “We will continue to assist law enforcement in every way possible as they prosecute individuals who vote illegally in Alabama elections to the fullest extent of the law,” he said.

-It’s not clear if Francisco has an attorney or how she allegedly stole the U.S. citizen’s identity.
+It’s not clear whether Francisco has an attorney or how she allegedly stole the U.S. citizen’s identity.
 A plea agreement filed in connection with the case indicated that the woman agreed to plead guilty to nine counts that she faced, according to court records.

 Since the 2020 election, Republicans and the former president have expressed concerns about voter fraud and whether illegal immigrants and noncitizens could cast votes in elections.

-About two months ago, the House passed legislation mostly along party lines that would mandate voters to provide proof of citizenship to vote in federal elections.
+About two months ago, the House passed legislation mostly along party lines that would mandate that voters provide proof of citizenship to vote in federal elections.
 The White House had expressed opposition to the bill, which has seen no movement in the Democrat-controlled Senate.

 “We found that election officials in those places, who oversaw the tabulation of 23.5 million votes, referred only an estimated 30 incidents of suspected noncitizen voting for further investigation or prosecution,” the center said in April.
 “In other words, even suspected—not proven—noncitizen votes accounted for just 0.0001 percent of the votes cast.”